Skip to content

 • Image Glyph Support: Add custom image glyphs via “SELECT IMAGES” button

-• Real-time Updates: Changes reflect immediately when adjusting settings
+• Real-time Updates: Changes show up immediately when you adjust settings

 • Fill Options: Choose between solid colors, gradients, or texture-based fills with color picker